penggzhang/youtube-downloader/README.md

 2. video - .mp4 file
 3. audio - .webm file
 4. all above
+5. just view the details of video

-Choose what you want, and the code will help you collect the files into the same folder as the script.
+Choose what you want, and the code will help you collect the files into the same folder as the python script.

 The .txt file is a clean-formatted script without timestamps, which is easier for reading.